Amorymeltzer/congress/instructions.md

 #### Predict election changes given census data for a certain range of house sizes
 **Don't actually know what this does** perl newCongress.pl

+####Todo
+- 2000 election uses numbers from 1990, of course.
+Tricky.